-We need to transform the way governance is fulfilled in nonprofit organizations.
+We need to transform the governance of nonprofit organizations

 Finding and maintaining the right kind of governance leadership is critical to the vibrancy and sustainability of nonprofit organizations, and the communities we serve.

-Join the coalition of advocates to share your experiences with governance and what inspires you to do it differently.
-Scroll down and sign up for our Reimagining Governance listserv to receive updates on upcoming opportunities for involvement and input.
+Scroll down and sign up for our Reimagining Governance listserv to receive direct updates on upcoming opportunities for involvement and input.

 The context for nonprofits is changing, yet the basic form of nonprofit governance remains fundamentally unchanged.